ABSanthosh/SWENG-881--Course-Project/Readme.md

 ### 6.3 Test Architecture Overview

-[Explain the overall test architecture if applicable.]

 Tests were implemented in Java using the JUnit 5 testing framework.
 Input Domain Modeling and Graph-Based Testing were manually derived and implemented through parameterized unit tests.
 Exploratory testing followed a session-based structure and was documented using a pre-defined charter format.
 Cucumber was introduced in the final phase for automating acceptance tests based on Given–When–Then user stories.

 Test data files were stored in organized subdirectories (e.g., `InputDomainModeling/CsvTestFiles`, `GraphBasedTesting/CsvTestFiles`) and referenced directly from test code.
 Tests were executed via IDE and command-line using Maven’s Surefire plugin and Gradle’s test task.

 ### 6.4 Equipment Table

-[List the equipment and resources used in the testing environment if applicable.]

 | Resource              | Specification/Tool                                     |
 | --------------------- | ------------------------------------------------------ |